Search Results

 Laura Ashwood is an award-winning, USA Today bestselling author of sweet contemporary and historical western romance, and women’s fiction.
 In her novels, Ashwood brings to life characters and relationships that will warm your heart and fill you with hope.
 Her stories often have themes involving redemption, forgiveness, and family.
 Ashwood and her husband live in…

 Nancy Atkinson is a science journalist and author with a passion for telling the stories of people involved in space exploration and astronomy.
-She writes for Universe Today and The Planetary Society.
-Her book about the Apollo Program, Eight Years to the Moon: The History of the Apollo Missions, shares the untold stories of engineers…
+Atkinson recently retired from daily writing, but she formerly wrote for Universe Today, The Planetary Society, and many other outlets.
+Her book about the Apollo Program, Eight Years to the Moon: The…

 Swati Avasthi (SWA-thee Of-US-thee) started writing when she was five, but she took a serpentine career path (working as domestic violence legal coordinator, law student, theater director, and stage manager) before she returned to writing.
 Her first book, Split, received the International Reading Association Award, Cybils Award, and has been translated into four languages.
 Her…